jayasree-sathyasairam/Json-Merge/README.md

 * Maximum file size (in bytes) - 200

 Note that maximum allowed file size should atleast be bigger than the biggest individual input file size.
+Also use '\\' double backslash in your folder path.

 # Dependencies
 Make sure the following packages have already been installed before running the code: